-The next page let me pick my arrival dates.
-The page contains very precise information about the visa validity period, the maximum length of each stay, the amount of entries I would get, and the cost of the visa itself.
+The next page lets you pick your arrival dates.
+The page contains very precise information about the visa validity period, the maximum length of each stay, the number of entries you would get, and the cost of the visa itself.
 I picked a date that comfortably encompassed the window of time during which I plan to enter Turkey, then hit ‘Save and Continue’.

 The next step was to verify the information put in so far; once I did so, an email was sent to the address I provided.
 Opening the email revealed the next step: clicking the ‘Approve’ button to continue the e-Visa application.

 All that remained was to provide my payment information.
 I entered the information required and was rewarded with a mood-lifting ‘Download’ button.
 That was it!
 Seriously.
 I was looking at my Turkish visa.
 Welcome to the 21st century, immigration!

 So what do you think?
 Is this new, convenient approach the future for visa processing?
 Or do you prefer the old way of getting a stamp in your passport?
 I certainly feel a slight twinge of regret at not getting a stamp in my passport from Turkey; I’m hoping they still do entry and exit stamps, at least.